WIS-MICC-CellObservatory/compensatory-proliferation-in-the-Drosophila-wing-/README.md

 The macro, 231213_Automation_Macro.ijm, can be found under [Fiji folder](../../tree/main/Fiji)
 ### 3D image analysis using Arivis
 We segmented the splitting cells (grey channel) and the G-TRACE DARE lineage cells (green channel) using out-of-the-box Cellpose Cyto2 model.
 The Red signal of the G-TRACE DARE cells was segmented using Arivis Blob finder because of the nature of the signal.
 Filtering was done to remove too-small identified cells, or objects with low mean intensity.
 Then, the distance between the surface of the identified splitting cells to the  green G-TRACE DARE lineage cells and red G-TRACE DARE cells cells was calculated.
 (The minimal of these two distances was set as the minimal distance of each Splitting cell to either green G-TRACE DARE lineage cell or red G-TRACE DARE cell.)
 The intersection of all identified objects was also segmented (for overlap analysis)

+The Arivis pipeline, pipeline.pipeline, can be found under [Arivis folder](../../tree/main/Arivis)